kuri65536/touchpadtuner/README.md

-TouchPad Tuning tool for Lxde (xinput)
+TouchPad(Synaptic) Tuning tool for Lxde
 ===============================================================================
 Sometime, I face the problem of TouchPad configuration in Lubuntu.
 My laptop have too sensitive TouchPad.